polyadic/funcky-money/README.md

 * [x] Money distribution has a precision member, use that instead of the contrived Precision on Rounding.
 * [x] Add unary and binary minus and the division operator.
 * [x] The context has a smallest distribution unit.
-* [x] We can calculate a dimensionless factor by dividing two money objects.
+* [x] A dimensionless factor can be calculated by dividing two money objects.

 ### Decisions